 Lewis in 1974 was elected to the Alabama House of Representatives, District 77.
 United States President Jimmy Carter appointed Lewis in 1977 to become the first Black U.S. Marshal of the Middle District of Alabama.
 Lewis’ tenure in this position ended in 1981.

 Lewis returned to his life of business, farming and cattle-raising.
 He was still considered the Dean of Black Politics and was sought for advice by both Black and White politicians and political aspirants.

 The Honorable Rufus A. Lewis passed on August 19, 1999.
 He was 92 years old.
-The Lewis Collection of more than 40,000 papers, manuscripts and small artifacts is housed in the archives at the H. Councill Trenholm State Technical College in Montgomery, Alabama.
+The Lewis Collection of more than 40,000 papers, manuscripts and small artifacts is housed in the archives at the H. Councill Trenholm State Community College in Montgomery, Alabama.

 Processed by: Dr. Gwendolyn M. Patton

 Date completed: October 2001

 H. Councill Trenholm State Community College Archives.
 All rights reserved.

 Descriptive Summary Administrative Information Scope and Content

 Title: Rufus A. Lewis Papers, 1935-1997